wavebots/wavebots.github.io/README.md

 # wavebots.github.io
 Greetings,
  I created this repository to share my progress while learning development.
- I am posting my code for the audience to review and add comments.
+ I will regularly be updating my code here, the online output is available @ wavebots.github.io This is a fun journey and you are welcome to be part of it.
- This is a fun journey and you are welcome to contribute Cheers!!!
+Cheers!!!